 10 Hot Weather Horse Care Tips

-In a release issued June 19, Janet Johnston, DVM, Dipl.
-ACVIM, ACVS, an emergency critical care veterinarian at University of Pennsylvania School of Veterinary Medicine's New Bolton Center, suggested the following ten tips to keep your horse comfortable and safe in the summer heat.
+In a release issued June 12, Janet Johnston, DVM, Dipl.
+ACVIM, ACVS, an emergency critical care veterinarian at University of Pennsylvania School of Veterinary Medicine's New Bolton Center, offers the following tips to help keep your horse healthy and cool as we approach the first day of summer:

 1. Choose cooler turnout times.
-If your horse has a stall but is turned out for part of the day, provide turnout during the cooler hours.
-Overnight is ideal, but if that's not possible, turnout as early as possible during the day.
+If your horse has a stall, but is turned out for part of the day, provide turnout during the cooler hours.
+Overnight is ideal, but if that’s not possible, have the horse go outside as early as possible during the day.
+Remember, the summer heat can also take a toll on the quality of your pasture.
+You might need to provide additional feed as the grass becomes sparse to maintain proper body condition and energy.

 2. Provide shade.
 If your horse lives outdoors or if he must be outside during the day, provide relief from the sun.
 A run-in shed is best.
 Trees are a source of shade, but as the sun moves, so will the shade; ensure that, regardless of the time of day, the trees are offering shade.